Setting a SMART Strategy

 • Realistic – which is similar to achievable.
 Can it be accomplished, or have you set goals that are unlikely to be met?
 If a goal begins to feel unrealistic, people simply give up.

 When working with clients — either one-on-one or as part of our development programs, they consistently cite the discipline of goal setting as their biggest takeaway: it’s the thing they often know they should do, but admit they don’t commit to.
 What holds any of us back?
-Often, we do not write our goals down since doing so crystallizes a commitment we are not prepared to make.
-As one high school teacher told me, “Failing to plan is planning to fail.”
+Write your goals down since doing so crystallizes a commitment we are not prepared to make.
+As you may have heard, “Failing to plan is planning to fail.”

 Four steps to a SMART strategy:

-Step two is to communicate so we have a clear sense of direction.
+2. Communicate so you have a clear sense of direction.

 Commit to a structured, well-communicated goal setting process.
 Wherever you determine there is, you want to ensure you arrive.